 This Hot Oatmeal with fruit recipe is perfect for the winter.

 It’s warm and comforting, with just the right amount of sweetness.
 Add in your favorite toppings to make it special.
+My favorite winter fruit is apple.
+Try it.
+It’s wonderful.

 Oats recipes for your body

-Oats are one fantastic plant for use in skincare.
+Oats are a fantastic plant for use in skincare.
 They nourish and soothe irritated, dry skin, and assist with exfoliation thanks to their texture.
 You’re probably familiar with colloidal oat baths to treat eczema, sunburn or poison ivy exposure to help soothe and calm the skin.
 This ritual works due to the chemical compounds found within the plant, which act as mild anti-inflammatory agents when applied topically.

-If a DIY oat skincare regimen with our oats recipes is not your speed, we have products ready to go just for you.
+If a DIY oat skin care regimen with our oats recipes is not your speed, we have products ready to go just for you.

 Our Calming Mask is made with oat powder, clays, and lavender buds to calm redness and irritations on the skin and body.
 Mix with Honey Body Scrub for an incredibly moisturizing, enzyme-rich treatment.